UPDATE 2-"Decisive" moment nears as West says weeks left to salvage Iran nuclear deal | Law-Order

 "We are indeed at a decisive moment," U.S. Secretary of State Antony Blinken told a news conference after meeting French, German and British ministers in Berlin.
 "There is real urgency and it's really now a matter of weeks, where we determine whether or not we can return to mutual compliance with the agreement."

 President Joe Biden said on Wednesday that it was not time to give up because some progress was being made.
-The eighth round of talks, the first under Iran's new hard-line President Ebrahim Raisi, resumed on Dec.
+The current round of talks resumed on Dec.
 27 after adding some new Iranian demands to a working text.

 Western states have repeatedly said that time was running out without setting a deadline for the end of talks.
 Germany's Foreign Minister Annalena Baerbock again said the window of opportunity was closing.
 "The negotiations have now entered a decisive phase.
 We need to make very, very urgent progress here, otherwise we will not be able to reach an agreement together that will bring sufficient added value to the central issue of non-proliferation," she said.